 This seven-hour tour starts at the pier in Cartagena.
 A quick speedboat trip leads to the Barú Peninsula, passing Tierra Bomba Island and Boca Chica, ancient forts that once protected Cartagena from hostile invaders.
 The final destination is the Rosario Islands and Playa Azul, a crescent beach with soft white sands hugging the turquoise Caribbean Sea.
 A buffet lunch will be served, and there will be ample time for sunbathing.
 An optional add-on is to rent a kayak and embark on a two or three-hour paddling excursion before returning to Cartagena in the late afternoon.

-Tours that Include Rosario Islands Day Trip
+Intineraries with Rosario Islands Day Trip

 Perfect for travelers who love urban energy and culture, this fast-paced itinerary highlights four awesome Colombian cities: Bogotá, Medellín, Santa Marta, and Cartagena — each with their own special qualities and vibes.
 Too much city?
 You'll visit a coffee farm in the Andes and hike through a rainforest for a dose of beach and Caribbean Sea to round out this fun adventure.

 This outdoorsy, action-packed itinerary hits the crown jewels near two of Colombia's most exciting cities.
 Start off in up-and-coming Medellín before driving to the "coffee triangle" where you'll stay in a traditional ranch in the Andes.
 From here, embark on a three-day hike through some of the last surviving snowcapped peaks in the tropics before rafting in two of Colombia's major rivers.
 Next, you'll head north to the Caribbean coast for white sand beaches, sailing, and a chance to scuba dive in one of the few coral reefs in Colombia.
 Finish off the two-week adventure with time to explore the romantic cobbled alleys of Cartagena's Old Town.